 We have the right to decline to accept your authorisation for any transaction if we are uncertain for any reason of the authenticity or validity of the authorisation or your legal capacity to give the authorisation.
-We may also delay or not process a transaction for any of the reasons set out in Closing Accounts, Cancelling Access Facilities& Blocking Access.
+We may also delay or not process a transaction for any of the reasons set out in Closing Accounts, Cancelling Access Facilities & Delaying, Blocking, Freezing or Refusing Transactions.
 We will not be liable to you or any other person for any loss or damage which you or another person may suffer as a result of our action.